draeger-lab/refinegems/docs/source/brand.rst

 Use the files in ``docs/source/images/logos/`` as the canonical project logos for README files, documentation pages, presentations, and community material.
-Use the logo as supplied whenever possible.
+Use the logo(s) as supplied whenever possible.

 Colours
 -------